xd009642/llvm-profparser/README.md

 ## Contributing

 All of the functionality required has been implemented, however there are areas to improve in handling unexpected or invalid files.
-To start fining issues there's a fuzz directory which will undoubtedly reveal some issues that can be fixed.
+To start finding issues there's a fuzz directory which will undoubtedly reveal some issues that can be fixed.
 Go into the fuzz directory for guides on how to run.